oicr-gsi/shesmu/implementation.md

 To create a signature variable:

-1. Create a class that extends `SignatureVariable`.
+1. Create a class that extends `StaticSigner` or `DynamicSigner`.
-1. Include a no-arguments constructor.
-1. Annotate this class with `@MetaInfServices`.
-1. Implement the `build` method to compute a value.
+1. Implement the `addVariable` method to compute a value.
 If static, no input is provided.
 If varying for each record, the input will be the only argument to the method.

-For the per-input case, a wrapper is available to make implementation easier:

-1. Create a class _S_ that implements `Signable<`_R_`>` where _R_ is the return type.
-1. Include a no-arguments constructor.
-1. Implement the interface as desired.
+1. Implement the `finish` method to produce a value.

+Signatures can be made available to olives by:

+1. Adding a static method decorated with `@ShesmuSigner` to `PluguinFileType` which returns `StaticSigner` or `DynamicSigner`.
+1. Adding a virtual method decorated with `@ShesmuSigner` to `PluguinFile` which returns `StaticSigner` or `DynamicSigner`.
+1. Use `Definer.defineStaticSigner` with a `Supplier` that returns new static signers.
-1. Create a class _SV_ that extends `SignatureVariableForSigner<`_S_`,`_R_`>`.
+1. Use `Definer.defineDynamicSigner` with a `Supplier` that returns new dynamic signers.

-1. Create a no-arguments constructor in _SV_ that passes appropriate values to the super-constructor.
+When using the `@ShesmuSigner` attribute, the Shesmu type descriptor must be provided in the `type` parameter for the type that is returned with the `finish()` method is called.
+The name of the signature will be taken from the method name or it can be provided using the `name` parameter of the annotation.
+If the method is attached to `PluginFile`, the name must contain a `$` which will be replaced by the instance name.

+### Input Sources
+Plugins may provide data for each input format.
+A data format must already exist.
+Suppose the type of the format is _T_.
+To add a source of data:

+1. Create a static method in `PluginFileType` or a virtual method in `PluginFile`.
+It must take no arguments and it must return `Stream<`_T_`>`.
-1. Annotate this class with `@MetaInfServices(SignatureVariable.class)`.
+1. Add the `@ShesmuInputSource` to this method.

+The method may also return a subclass of _T_, but not a wildcard (_e.g._, `Stream<? extends `_T_`>`).